Old man's car

-An old man's car (or old person's car or old folk's car) is stereotype of a car that appeals to older buyers rather than to younger ones.
-It is widely held in the United States automobile industry that such cars are difficult to sell.
+An old man's car (or old person's car or old folk's car) is a stereotype of a car that appeals to older buyers rather than to younger ones.
+This stereotype is prevalent in the United States, and mostly involves full-size American sedans.
+It is widely known in the American automobile industry that such cars are difficult to sell for the younger demographic.
 Several automobile manufacturers have taken steps to shake the perception that their cars are intended for an older generation because it tarnishes the brand's image in the eyes of younger buyers.

 Market focus

-Two automobile company executives are associated with the adage that "You can sell a young man's car to an old man, but you cannot sell an old man's car to a young man."
-Lynn Townsend, who became president of Chrysler in 1961, and Semon Knudsen who became General Manager of Pontiac in July 1956.
-Knudsen espoused this philosophy during the changes that he made to Pontiac from 1957 to 1959, which began with the release of the Bonneville, intended to be a high profile announcement to the U.S. public that Pontiac was "no longer an old man's car company".
-Townsend had two teenage sons, who, according to Hoover (the engineering coordinator for the engineering division for the race programme in 1961), when Townsend took on the position of president "made it known to dad straightaway that this stuff was nowhere.
-He was highly sensitive to the fact that the product line was nowhere out there with the young people.".
+Two automobile company executives are associated with the adage that "You can sell a young man's car to an old man, but you cannot sell an old man's car to a young man": Lynn A. Townsend, who became president of Chrysler in 1961, and Semon Knudsen who became General Manager of Pontiac in July 1956.
+Knudsen espoused this philosophy during the changes that he made to Pontiac from 1957 to 1959, which began with the release of the Bonneville, intended to be a high-profile announcement to the U.S. public that Pontiac was "no longer an old man's car company".
+Townsend had two teenage sons, who, according to Hoover (the engineering coordinator for the engineering division for the race programme in 1961), when Townsend took on the position of president, "made it known to dad straightaway that this stuff was nowhere.
+He was highly sensitive to the fact that the product line was nowhere out there with the young people."
 Townsend used this rationale in his directive to change the image of the product line in October 1961.